cilium/cilium/Documentation/operations/upgrade.rst

   Cilium itself.
 This support, which had been previously deprecated as complicated and error prone, has now been removed.
 Refer to :ref:`k8s_install_etcd` for alternatives for running Cilium with Etcd.
+* For IPsec, support for a single key has been removed.
+Per-tunnel keys will now be used regardless of the presence of the ``+`` sign in the secret.

 Removed Options
 ~~~~~~~~~~~~~~~